mickeycampbell/TreeMortNet/README.md

 ## Notes
 - Input crown polygons must be in the same CRS as the NAIP image
 - Crown polygons must overlap the NAIP data
+- By default, this package is designed to work with `tensorflow-cpu`, as defined in the `requirements.txt`.
+This was chosen to enhance broad applicability, given the complexities of GPU-CUDA-TensorFlow versions; however, you can leverage GPU acceleration if you have GPU-enabled `tensorflow >= 2.19` installed.
+It is worth noting that, even with CPU, predictions are made for several thousand tree crowns within minutes.

 ## Citation
 If you use this tool, please cite: